sainipray/djadmin/README.rst

 Djadmin
 ===============

-Djadmin is django admin theme
+Djadmin is a django admin theme

 Overview
 ========

-- Visior - Add visitor model for administrator location on each login and show graph of login device
+- Visior - Add visitor model for administrator location on each time login and show graph of login device

-- Forget Password Option - Admin can enable or disable forget password option on admin login
+- Forget Password Option - Admin can enable or disable forget password option on admin login page

 - Theme Color - Change theme color of admin